ForgeRock/openig-devops-guide/kubernetes/sample4-kubernetes/readme.md

 ```
 # creates the deployment for IG
 kubectl create -f openig.yaml
-# Creates services to expose openig
+# Creates services to expose openig inside the cluster
 kubectl create -f service.yaml
 # The ingress exposes IG outside of minikube.
 If you do not have an ingress controller, this wont do anything
 kubectl create -f ingress.yaml